 Get help with resources including housing, food, health care and essential educational

 Our Services: Counselor on Duty

-The Counselor On Duty (COD) is available at the Counseling Center, by phone or in-person, weekdays from 8:30 a.m. to 4:30 p.m., to assist students, faculty, staff and parents/family members with an immediate crisis, brief consult or to provide basic Counseling Center information.
-You may access these services by calling or walking into the Counseling Center inside the Veitch Student Center.
+The Counselor On Duty (COD) is available at Counseling and Psychological Services, by phone or in-person, weekdays from 8:30 a.m. to 4:30 p.m., to assist students, faculty, staff and parents/family members with an immediate crisis, brief consult or to provide basic Counseling and Psychological Services information.
+You may access these services by calling or walking into Counseling and Psychological Services inside the Veitch Student Center.

 After-hours, mental health therapists are available for crisis counseling and consultation by phone at 951-827-5531 (951-UCR-TALK or 2-TALK from campus phones), 24 hours daily.

 Did You Know?